Kytezign/USBKVM/docs/README.md

 # Under Construction Warning
 This documentation is incomplete but I'm fast losing motivation for this project but I wanted to at least get it out there since I put in all this work.
-For anybody venturing a reproduction of this, very limited testing has been done so almost certainly something will not work or will need better documentation.
+For anybody venturing a reproduction of this, very limited testing has been done so almost certainly something will not work or will need better documentation but should be pretty quick to resolve.
 # Project Overview
-This USB KVM (keyboard video mouse) integrates off the shelf USB capture cards with a custom designed pcb to enable direct control of an otherwise headless computer though a host PC.
+This USB KVM (keyboard video mouse) integrates off the shelf USB capture cards with a custom pcb to enable direct control of an otherwise headless computer though a host PC.
 This is a hobby project more than anything though, it does feel like a thing that should already exist.
+In fact, there are similar designs that have started popping up on my radar while working on this - [see below](#Similar%20Projects).

 ![](HighLevelDiagram.excalidraw.svg)

-And in fact, there are similar designs that have started popping up on my radar while working on this - [see below](#Similar%20Projects).
 The board uses a RP2040 to forward inputs from the host to the guest machine - utilizing the [USB-PIO features ](https://github.com/sekigon-gonnoc/Pico-PIO-USB)of the RP2040 to enable two usb device ports connecting to two separate machines from a single chip.
-The RP2040 also implements a read only host side USB mass storage device which has the GUI (python).
+The RP2040 also implements a read only host side USB mass storage device which holds the GUI - everything in one package.
 ## Similar Projects
-- While working on this I found some similar projects:
+- While working on this I found some similar projects pop up:
     - https://github.com/carrotIndustries/usbkvm
     - https://openterface.com/
 ## License